-If you've accidentally installed a toolbar in Google Chrome or want to remove one that you don't use anymore, here's how to do it.
+If you've accidentally installed a toolbar in Google Chrome, or if you want to remove one that you don't use anymore, here's how to do it.

 Note that the process is exactly the same on Windows as it is on Google Chrome for Mac.

-1. Click the Customize and Control symbol in the top-right corner of Chrome
+Click the Customize and xontrol symbol in the top-right corner of Chrome

-2. Go to Extensions along the left-hand column and you'll see the toolbars that are installed.
-Click on the dustbin symbols on the right next to each extension to remove them.
+Go to Extensions along the left-hand column, and you'll see the toolbars that are installed.
+Click on the garbage can symbol, on the right next to each extension, to remove them.

 The good thing about Chrome is that no restart is required after removing Extensions, so you can continue browsing immediately.

 If you're looking for more info about Chrome, check out this tutorial on How to find noisy tabs.